 Since the universe was so very hot through most of its early history, there were no atoms in the early universe, only free electrons and nuclei.
 (Nuclei are made of neutrons and protons).
 The cosmic microwave background photons easily scatter off of electrons.
 Thus, photons wandered through the early universe, just as optical light wanders through a dense fog.
 This process of multiple scattering produces what is called a thermal or blackbody spectrum of photons.
 According to the Big Bang theory, the frequency spectrum of the CMB should have this blackbody form.
 This was indeed measured with tremendous accuracy by the FIRAS experiment on NASA's COBE satellite.

 This figure shows the prediction of the Big Bang theory for the energy spectrum of the cosmic microwave background radiation compared to the observed energy spectrum.
+Specifically a measurement was made of the surface brightness per unit frequency interval (𝛪𝜈), not 𝛪𝜆 - which is a per unit wavelength interval.
 The FIRAS experiment measured the spectrum at 34 equally spaced points along the blackbody curve.
 The error bars on the data points are so small that they can not be seen under the predicted curve in the figure!
 There is no alternative theory yet proposed that predicts this energy spectrum.
 The accurate measurement of its shape was another important test of the Big Bang theory.

 Surface of Last Scattering

 Eventually, the universe cooled sufficiently that protons and electrons could combine to form neutral hydrogen.
 This occured roughly 400,000 years after the Big Bang when the universe was about one eleven hundredth its present size.
 Cosmic microwave background photons interact very weakly with neutral hydrogen, allowing them to travel in a straight lines.